How to Immigrate to Switzerland in 2026: Permits, Visa & Requirements Guide

 • Employment contract (original)

-• Passport photos (biometric)
+• Biometric passport photos

-• Health insurance confirmation (within 3 months)
+• Health insurance confirmation (can be submitted within 3 months of registration)

-Non-EU Citizens
+Document Checklist — Non-EU Citizens

-• Employment contract or letter of employment
+• Employment contract or formal offer letter

-• University diplomas + qualifications (apostilled/legalized)
+• University diplomas and professional qualifications (apostilled or locally legalized)

-• CV / resume
+• Detailed CV

-• Proof of accommodation
+• Proof of accommodation in Switzerland

-• Criminal record certificate (apostilled)
+• Criminal record certificate from your home country (apostilled)

-• Passport photos (biometric)
+• Biometric passport photos

 • Proof of financial means